-The aflow-POCC module is a framework for modeling chemically disordered systems, also known as substitutionally disordered systems or random alloys [38].
-Such systems have sites with partial, probabilistic occupancies, e.g., the high-temperature Cu3Au phase [138,139] is characterized by a single site on an fcc lattice (A_cF4_225_a) with two occupants having probabilities matching the stoichiometry.
-The properties of Cu3Au cannot be calculated directly using standard ab-initio codes like VASP relying on plane wave basis sets.
+Cu3Au cannot be calculated directly using standard abinitio codes like VASP relying on plane wave basis sets.
 Instead, aflow-POCC represents a random alloy as an ensemble of ordered supercells (an example is illustrated in Fig. 11), the properties of which are thermally averaged to yield that of the disordered system.
 The workflow is as follows: ensemble set generation (pre-processing), calculation of properties (using, e.g., VASP), and analysis (post-processing).
 All three steps are performed by aflow++.

 PARTCAR file. aflow-POCC takes as input a PARTCAR, a modified POSCAR that specifies the partial occupancies of the sites and some tolerances for the algorithm.
-An example PARTCAR for the $Ag{8.733}Cd{3.8}Zr{3.267}$ system is provided here, with inputs specific to the PARTCAR file marked with a box.
+An example PARTCAR for the $Ag{8.733}Cd{3.8}Zr{3.267}$ system is provided below, with inputs specific to the PARTCAR file marked with a box.